-Bonneville currently expects 30 percent self-funding by utilities in addition to the available EEI funds.
-This means that Bonneville sets its EEI level to provide 70 percent of the funding needed to reach energy efficiency goals, with the expectation that the utilities will directly fund the remainder.
+Bonneville currently expects 30 percent of the savings to be achieved through self-funding by utilities in addition to achievements via the available EEI funds.
+This means that Bonneville sets its EEI level to produce 70 percent of the energy efficiency goals, with the expectation that the utilities will directly fund the remainder.
 Currently about 25% to 35% of the total efficiency spending by Bonneville utility customers is from utility direct funding.
 About 25 customers provided some self-funding in the 2016-2017 rate period.
 Approximately 90 percent of the savings from self-funding occurs in the 5 largest utilities.

-In Washington State, the Energy Independence Act (EIA) requires large (greater than 25,000 customers) public utilities to "pursue all available conservation that is cost-effective, reliable, and feasible."64 The EIA has resulted in significant energy-efficiency investment by many of the large utilities in Washington above and beyond the EEI funding made available through Bonneville.
+In Washington State, the Energy Independence Act (EIA) requires large (greater than 25,000 customers) public utilities to "pursue all available conservation that is cost-effective, reliable, and feasible."
+The EIA has resulted in significant energy-efficiency investment by many of the large utilities in Washington above and beyond the EEI funding made available through Bonneville.